jsrutgers/project_transit/README.md

 (Determining which routes counted as "frequent" on the original transit network required analyzing the GTFS data using the [R tidytransit package](https://r-transit.github.io/tidytransit/articles/introduction.html#read-a-gtfs-feed).

+One element NOT mentioned in the methodology is that the maps, created in QGIS, were processed with Ai2HTML and transformed into an interactive scrollytelling experience using Aaron Reiss/Soma's scrollama template.
+This was a learning journey.

 ---

 ### What would I have done differently?